-Physics of Motion Laboratory for students in the sciences.
-This is the first semester laboratory to accompany a two- semester course sequence in introductory physics.
+Electricity and Magnetism Laboratory for students in the sciences.
+This is the second semester laboratory to accompany a two- semester course sequence in introductory physics.
 This class will meet weekly in a 110 minutes block to carry out various experiments.
 Topics include material covered in a typical calculus-based introductory physics course on the principles of mechanics and motion.